-Understanding what it all means starts when you define insurable interests that you understand just how it affects your decision to choose a beneficiary.
-The life insurance insurable interest is really about the relationship of the beneficiary to the policy holder.
+Understanding what it all means starts when you define insurable interests and understand how it affects your decision to choose a beneficiary.
+Life insurance insurable interest is really about the beneficiary’s relationship to the policyholder.

 What is an Insurable Interest in Life Insurance?

 The insurable interest definition is a simple one.
 This is the interest of the beneficiary of the policy to prove the need for being the one receiving the proceeds.
-This is also called the insurable interest doctrine and the interest is based upon the impact that the policy holder has in the life of the beneficiary.
-Thus, the loss of the person would have a substantial impact on the beneficiary in regards to their relationship.
+This is also called the insurable interest doctrine, and the interest is based upon the impact that the policyholder has in the life of the beneficiary.
+Thus, the loss of the person would substantially impact the beneficiary regarding their relationship.

 In many cases, the spouse is most often cited as the beneficiary as they can use the money to pay for funeral expenses, wipe out existing debt and offer a nest egg to ensure that the spouse and their family will get through these troubling times at least financially.

-Basically, there must be an “insurable interest” on the part of the beneficiary in order for the life insurance policy to have validity.
-There are legal guidelines that exist in all states to ensure the type of people who become beneficiaries have bonds of family or love that tie them to the policy holder.
-However, there are also financial bonds that may also hold the beneficiary to the policy holder as well.
+Basically, there must be an “insurable interest” on the part of the beneficiary for the life insurance policy to have validity.
+Legal guidelines exist in all states to ensure the type of people who become beneficiaries have bonds of family or love that tie them to the policyholder.
+However, there are also financial bonds that may also hold the beneficiary to the policyholder as well.

 Principles of Insurable Interest:

 You may also hear about the principles of insurable interest as well.
-This occurs when there are strong financial ties between the beneficiary and policy holder that have nothing to do with family or the emotional ties that are involved.
+This occurs when there are strong financial ties between the beneficiary and policyholder that have nothing to do with the family or the emotional ties involved.

-An insurable interest beneficiary can be a company for example in regards to the CEO or president whose very life hold great financial interest.
-This principle of insurable interest means that if the CEO should pass away unexpectedly, the financial loss to his or her company would be considerable.
-So, it is actually quite common for a person in this standing to be insured in this manner.
+An insurable interest beneficiary can be a company, for example, in regards to the CEO or president whose very life holds great financial interest.
+This principle of insurable interest means that if the CEO passes away unexpectedly, the financial loss to his or her company would be considerable.
+So, it is quite common for a person in this standing to be insured.